ai-core-tools/hsu-docs/INTEGRATED_HSU_SINGLE_REPO_GO_GUIDE.md

-# Simple HSU Go Implementation Guide
+# Single-Repository HSU Go Implementation Guide

-This guide walks you through creating a simple, self-contained Go-based HSU server in a single repository.
+This guide walks you through creating a single-repository, self-contained Go-based HSU server in a single repository.
 This approach is perfect for getting started quickly or when you only need one server implementation.

 ## Overview

-A simple HSU Go implementation includes everything in one repository:
+A single-repository HSU Go implementation includes everything in one repository:
 - Protocol Buffer definitions
 - Generated gRPC code
 - Domain contracts and business logic